garysheng/truth-management/README.md

 **Truth management** is the discipline of systematically documenting and organizing the conceptual frameworks that guide decision-making—whether for individuals or organizations.
 It's about creating shared vocabularies, explicit principles, and coherent worldviews that enable aligned action.

+> **Note on terminology**: "Truth" here encompasses both your operational assumptions (working beliefs that guide action) and discovered realities (what you've learned actually works in practice).
+It's the full set of premises—both provisional and proven—that an individual or organization uses to navigate the world effectively.

 The framework applies across two primary scopes:

 ### **Personal Truth Management**